 It aims to ensure an integrated and collaborative approach is taken by the Australian and Queensland governments to manage marine and land environments within the World Heritage Area.

 Great Barrier Reef Ministerial Forum

 The Great Barrier Reef Ministerial Forum oversees the implementation of the Intergovernmental Agreement.
-This forum was previously known as the Great Barrier Reef Ministerial Council which was established in 1979 under the Emerald Agreement.
+This forum was previously known as the Great Barrier Reef Ministerial Council, established in 1979 under the Emerald Agreement.